All Products

 [DISABLE | ENABLE] QUERY REWRITE

-Optional.
-Default: DISABLE.
-Changeable after creation using ALTER MATERIALIZED VIEW.
+Changeable after creation: Yes (by using ALTER MATERIALIZED VIEW)

-Enables or disables query rewrite for the materialized view.
-For details, see Query rewrite for materialized views.
+Enables or disables automatic query rewrite for this materialized view.
+For more information, see Query rewrite for materialized views.

 query_body